• Skip to primary navigation

 Print Recipe Pin Recipe

-Chicken Chettinad is a delicious mouth-watering gravy made by grinding onion, tomato & spices to a masala and simmering it with chicken, spice powders & herbs.
-Chicken Chettinad is a great combo with rice & flatbread and is enjoyed by all for its taste.
-Chicken Chettinad Recipe with step by step pictures.
+Chicken Chettinad is a delicious mouth-watering gravy made using whole spices, onion, tomato, herbs and spices.
+Chicken Chettinad is a great combo with rice and any flat bread like roti, paratha, naan etc. Learn to make Chicken Chettinad Recipe with step by step pictures.

 Servings2